Regulation of artificial intelligence: Australia

+As of 2025, Australia has not passed AI-specific laws, but existing statutes such as the Privacy Act 1988, Corporations Act 2001, and Online Safety Act 2021 affect AI use.

 In October 2023, the Australian Computer Society, Business Council of Australia, Australian Chamber of Commerce and Industry, Ai Group (aka Australian Industry Group), Council of Small Business Organisations Australia, and Tech Council of Australia jointly published an open letter calling for a national approach to AI strategy.
 The letter backs the federal government establishing a whole-of-government AI taskforce.

-Additionally, in August 2024, the Australian government set a Voluntary AI Safety Standard, which was followed by a Proposals Paper later in September of that year, outlining potential guardrails for high-risk AI that could become mandatory.
+In August 2024, the Australian government set a Voluntary AI Safety Standard, which was followed by a Proposals Paper later in September of that year, outlining potential guardrails for high-risk AI that could become mandatory.
 These guardrails include areas such as model testing, transparency, human oversight, and record-keeping, all of which may be enforced through new legislation.
-As noted, however, Australia has not yet passed AI-specific laws, but existing statutes such as the Privacy Act 1988, Corporations Act 2001, and Online Safety Act 2021 all have applications which apply to AI use.

-In September 2024, a bill also was introduced which granted the Australian Communications and Media Authority powers to regulate AI-generated misinformation.
+In September 2024, a bill was introduced which granted the Australian Communications and Media Authority powers to regulate AI-generated misinformation.
 Several agencies, including the ACMA, ACCC, and Office of the Australian Information Commissioner, are all expected to play roles in future AI regulation.

+The South Australian Government appointed a Minister for Artificial Intelligence and Digital Economy for the state of South Australia in March 2026.
+In the same year, Global Index on Responsible AI (GIRAI), ranked Australia 23rd globally out of 135 countries, 1st in the Asia-Pacific region, and 22nd among high-income countries.